So you want to become a web developer? Your next step is to determine your goals.

 As each project is completed, the student attains a new goal.
 They understand how to apply a skill-set to a real-life situation, and the project becomes part of the student’s professional portfolio.

-If you are interested in finding out more about project-driven learning and our online degree, feel free to book a call with a student advisor today!
+If you are interested in finding out more about project-driven learning and our online diploma, feel free to book a call with a student advisor today!

 Thanks for reading, we’ll be back tomorrow with Step Four!